scragz/kornelius/README.md

 # KoЯnelius

-Kornelius is an extension for Visual Studio Code designed to streamline AI prompt creation and context management for various development workflows.
+Kornelius is a Visual Studio Code extension for this vibe coding era designed to streamline AI prompt creation and context management.

 ## Features